echtejosh/pdf-to-image/README.md

 | `disable_font`            | `true`                      | Disable font inclusion in the generated images.                                                          |
 | `disable_annotations`     | `true`                      | Disable annotations in the PDF during conversion.                                                        |

+### Additional Configuration

+- Ensure that the `-dNumRenderingThreads=` parameter within the `default_parameters` property of the class is set to the desired number of cores for allocation.

 ## Functions
 Functions ordered in use-case.
 From reading the file, to configurating the conversion, to processing the PDF to JPG or PNG.